WeihanLi/WeihanLi.Npoi/README.md

 ### Acknowledgements

 - Thanks for the contributors and users for this project
-- Thanks JetBrains for the open source Resharper license
+- Thanks JetBrains for the open source ReSharper license

 ### Contact